Completed 25 January 2000

 Responsibility for the Germans from Russia Collection

-rests with the Germans from Russia Bibliographer who reports
+rests with the Director and Bibliographer who reports

 to the Dean of Libraries.

 for the Collection will be at the Research Level.
 "The North

 defines this level as:

 "A collection which includes the major source materials

 required for dissertations and independent research, including

 experimental results, and other information useful to researchers.